merefield/discourse-chatbot/README.md

 NB Embeddings are only created for Posts and only those Posts for which a Trust Level One user would have access.
 This seemed like a reasonable compromise.
 It will not create embeddings for posts from Trust Level 2+ only accessible content.

-## Model considerations
+## Bot Type and Model considerations

 Take a moment to read through the entire set of Plugin settings.
-The `chatbot bot type` setting is key to behaviour.
+The `chatbot bot type` setting is key.

+Agent mode is superior but will make more calls to the API, potentially increasing cost.
+That said, the reduction in its propensity to ultimately output 'hallucinations' may facilitate you being able to drop down from GPT-4 to GPT-3.5 and you may end up spending less despite the significant increase in usefulness and reliability of the output.
+GPT 3.5 is also a better fit for the Agent type based on response times.
+A potential win-win!
+Experiment!

 For Chatbot to work in Chat you must have Chat enabled.